 Bots in a P2P botnet can be split into two distinct groups according to their reachability: peers that are not publicly reachable (e.g. because they are behind a Network Access Translation (NAT) router or firewall) and those, that are publicly reachable, also known as superpeers.
-In contrast to centralized botnets with a fixed set of C2 servers, in a P2P botnet, every superpeer might take the role of a C2 server and non-superpeers will connect to those superpeers when joining the network.
+In contrast to centralized botnets with a fixed set of C2 servers, in a P2P botnet, every superpeer might take the roll of a C2 server and non-superpeers will connect to those superpeers when joining the network.

 As there is no well-known server in a P2P botnet, they have to coordinate autonomously.
 This is achieved by connecting the bots among each other.
-Bot B is considered a neighbor of bot A, if A knows and connects to B. Since bots can go offline can become unavailable (e.g. because the system was shut down or the malware infection was detected and removed), they have to consistently update their neighbor lists to avoid losing their connection into the botnet.
-This is achieved by periodically querying their neighbor's neighbors in a process known as Membership Management (MM).
+Bot B is considered a neighbor of bot A, if A knows and connects to B. Since bots can become unavailable, they have to consistently update their neighbor lists to avoid losing their connection into the botnet.
+This is achieved by periodically querying their neighbor's neighbors.
+This process is known as Membership Management (MM).

-MM can be distinguished into two categories: structured and unstructured [5].
-Structured P2P botnets have strict rules for a bot's neighbors based on its unique ID and often use a Distributed Hash Table (DHT), which allows persisting data in a distributed network.
-The DHT could contain an ordered ring structure of IDs and neighborhood in the structure also means neighborhood in the network, as is the case in the Kademila botnet [16].
-In P2P botnets that employ unstructured MM, on the other hand, bots ask any peer they know for new peers to connect to, in a process called peer discovery.
-To enable peers to join a unstructured P2P botnets, the malware binaries include hardcoded lists of superpeers for the newly infected systems to connect to.
+MM can be distinguished into two categories: structured and unstructured [5] Structured P2P botnets have strict rules for a bot's neighbors based on its unique ID and often use a Distributed Hash Table (DHT), which allows persisting data in a distributed network.
+The DHT could contain a ordered ring structure of IDs and neighborhood in the structure also means neighborhood in the network, as is the case in the Kademila botnet [14].
+In botnets that employ unstructured MM on the other hand, bots ask any peer they know for new peers to connect to, in a process called peer discovery.
+To enable peers to connect to unstructured botnets, the malware binaries include hardcoded lists of superpeers for the newly infected systems to connect to.